AGCO POWER engines are built specifically for ag, saving customers fuel, time and money.

 In most instances, compromise is a good thing.
 That’s not necessarily true, however, when you are talking about agricultural engines.
 According to Matt Rushing, AGCO director of product management for global engines and global electronics, nearly every company but AGCO shares most of their engines with other applications.
 Consequently, trade-offs on performance and price are generally the result.

-“That’s not the case with the AGCO Power engines Massey Ferguson uses to power the majority of its tractors and harvest equipment,” says Rushing.
+“That’s not the case with the AGCO POWER™ engines Massey Ferguson uses to power the majority of its tractors and harvest equipment,” says Rushing.
 “We purposely build our engines for particular agricultural products.”

 In contrast, Rushing says many of Massey Ferguson’s competitors are forced to build a line of engines for multiple applications—from excavators and marine usage to trucks and forestry machines.
 “They really have to design their engine families with those things in mind.
 When you do that, you’re going to have to compromise somewhere.”

 Raymond Gillis, who farms with his son Brent near Baldur, Manitoba, would certainly agree, given his experience with two new Massey Ferguson 9540 combines he purchased last year.
-“The new e3 emissions system is supposed to be more fuel efficient,” he says, and true to form, “I’m probably saving at least 30% on fuel, compared to the previous combine model.
+“I’m probably saving at least 30% on fuel, compared to the previous combine model.

 “The in-line design also provides the power we need, yet it fits much better into the engine compartment, leaving room to move around it for service.
 I’d always heard that 7-cylinder engine is a good engine, and we’ve been really pleased with it.”